Curriculum

 Evaluation

-To ensure that residents acquire adequate knowledge and develop their technical skills, performance is monitored carefully throughout the Abdominal Transplant Surgery Fellowship.
+To ensure that fellows acquire adequate knowledge and develop their technical skills, performance is monitored carefully throughout the Abdominal Transplant Surgery Fellowship.
 Fellows are evaluated formally by all surgical faculty members.
-As per ASTS guidelines, all fellows have operative and non-operative milestones assessed every six months in addition to quarterly meetings with the program director.
+As per ASTS guidelines, all fellows have operative and non-operative milestones assessed every six months.
+In addition, quarterly meetings will be held with the program director.
 Fellows also evaluate the faculty regularly to ensure that educational needs are being met.